jajaperson/PKM/Vault/Zen/Products and coproducts.md

 > By flipping the lateral arrows one receives the equivalent argument for the coproduct.
 > <span class="QED"/>

-The product and coproduct may be generalised to the [[Fibre product and coproduct]].
+The product and coproduct may be generalized to the [[Fibre product and coproduct]].

 ## Limits and colimits